 It’s a normal day, as you are reading this blog — your spreadsheets open, a design half finished, an email half written on another tab.
 What happens if your power goes out on your PC?
 Thanks to the work of Microsoft and Google, probably nothing.
 But what if the PC is operating on a factory floor or lies at the heart of a data logging, security, or medical embedded application?
 Data can be lost, sensitive equipment can be damaged and time is wasted.
-An Uninterrupted Power Supply (UPS) is the solution, but what if space or environmental factors (dust etc.) make a traditional external UPS impractical?
-In-PC UPS then comes to the rescue.
+An Uninterrupted Power Supply (UPS) is a solution.
+But with so many options, it’s hard to know which option is best.

 What is a UPS

 At the core, a UPS is a secondary power source — a battery — that connects to a system to take over in the event of a change in power.
 They come in three general categories, or modes, each with their own purpose.

 Offline/standby – This is your most basic UPS, giving you surge protection and battery back-up.
 They have a switch that triggers when power is cut off and brings the system onto battery back-up usually in a few milliseconds.
 This is fine for most PCs, routers, firewalls and the like, but can cause data errors if the machine is running a particularly intensive process, like rendering video.

 Line Interactive – These UPSs are popular in areas where power fluctuates.
 A line interactive UPS can sustain a continuous under voltage (brownouts) and overvoltage situations thanks to a an autotransformer that compensates without tapping the battery.
 However, the voltage adjustment can cause power momentary irregularities that can affect sensitive devices like medical equipment, precision measuring tools and the like.